 In October 2019, we adopted an equity incentive plan, which we refer to as 2019 Plan, to promote the success and enhance the value of our company.
 Under the 2019 Plan, the maximum aggregate number of ordinary shares available for issuance is 100,000.
-As of February 29, 2020, no award has been granted or outstanding under the 2019 Plan.
+As of February 28, 2021, options to purchase an aggregate of 72,000 ordinary shares under the 2019 Plan had been granted and remained outstanding, excluding options that were forfeited, cancelled or exercised after the relevant grant date.